Shares in record-setting spree as Fed meeting looms

 A majority of investors surveyed by BofA said inflation was transitory, a marked change from March, when worries about more sustained price rises had sent U.S. 10-year Treasury yields surging to nearly 1.8%.
 With the yield now pinned below 1.5%, BofA expects the Fed to signal a dial back in stimulus by September.

-Abating worries about inflation helped U.S. and European shares scale new highs, with the pan-regional STOXX 600 rising 0.4%, its eighth straight day of gains.
-U.S. stock futures were up 0.1%. [.EU] [.N]
+Abating worries about inflation helped U.S. and European shares scale new highs, with the pan-regional STOXX 600 rising 0.3%, its eighth straight day of gains.
+U.S. stock futures were up 0.1%.

-“We don’t expect inflation to prompt a premature tightening of monetary policy or to derail the equity rally,” Haefele added.

-The two-day Fed meeting starts on Tuesday, with a final statement published after the meeting closes on Wednesday.
+The two-day Federal Open Market Committee (FOMC) meeting starts on Tuesday, with a final statement published after the meeting of the Fed's monetary policymaking body ends on Wednesday.

-Traders around the world are looking for any hints about whether and when the Fed plans to taper its bond buying programme as the U.S. economy bounces back from the pandemic fallout.
+Traders around the world are looking for any hints about whether and when the Fed plans to taper its bond-buying programme as the U.S. economy bounces back from the pandemic fallout. read more

-Nearly 60% of economists in a Reuters poll expect a taper announcement will come in the next quarter, despite a patchy recovery in the job market.

 "Whilst no immediate changes in monetary policy are anticipated, an increase in the share of FOMC members who think rates will need to increase in 2023 is expected," analysts at ANZ wrote in a note to clients.